 Bele Bele Rhythm Collective

-The Bele Bele Rhythm Collective - Sisterhood of the Drum is an intergenerational, diverse group of ~15 women from DC and surrounding areas who all share a passion for drumming.
+The Bele Bele Rhythm Collective is a women-led, intergenerational, diverse group of African drummers and students from DC and surrounding areas.
 Founded in 2008 and led by Drumlady Kristen Arant, the BBRC performs tightly sewn compositions of polyrhythms on dun-uns and djembes, along with exciting breaks, contagious songs, and dancing.
 The BBRC performs to celebrate unity and diversity, and to spread the joy and power of West African drumming to the community at-large.
 Kristen Arant & the Bele Bele Rhythm Collective recorded their debut album "Roots" in 2016.

 Akoma @ All Souls